ahmad-thewhiz/AutoMeet/README.md

 - **Improved Productivity**: With AutoMeet's progress tracking capabilities, organizations can identify bottlenecks, address issues promptly, and optimize workflow processes, leading to improved overall productivity.

-- **Enhanced Communication**: AutoMeet facilitates clear and efficient communication among team members by providing a structured platform for sharing updates and insights.
+- **Employee progress tracking**: AutoMeet facilitates clear track of the employees's tasks and their developments.
+- **Automated email** : Automeet automatically sends feedback and report emails to the employees.

 ## Conclusion